Fairy with Turquoise Hair: In the novel

 The Fairy with Turquoise Hair makes her first appearance in chapter XV, where she is portrayed as a young girl living in a house in the middle of a forest.
 Pinocchio, who is being chased by The Fox and the Cat (Il Gatto e la Volpe), pleads with the Fairy to allow him entrance.
 The Fairy cryptically responds that all inhabitants of the house, including herself, are dead, and that she is waiting for her coffin to arrive.
 The pair catches and hangs Pinocchio from a tree.
 In the following chapter, it is established that the girl is a fairy who has lived in the forest for more than a thousand years.
 She takes pity on Pinocchio, and sends a falcon to take him down from the tree and for her poodle servant Medoro to prep her stagecoach.

 After a visit from three doctors consisting of an Owl, a Crow, and the Talking Cricket (Il Grillo Parlante), the Fairy attempts to give Pinocchio medicine in order to heal his injuries.
-Pinocchio refuses to take the medicine on account of its sour taste, prompting the Fairy to summon a group of coffin-bearing undertaker rabbits.
+Pinocchio refuses to take the medicine on account of its sour taste, then a group of coffin-bearing undertaker rabbits arrive to take him.
 Frightened by this display, Pinocchio drinks the medicine, and later tells the Fairy of his previous adventures.
 When he includes untruths, his nose begins to lengthen, which the Fairy explains is due to his lies.
-She summons a group of woodpeckers to shorten the disproportionate nose, and after forgiving Pinocchio, informs him that he is free to consider her an elder sister, and that his father Mister Geppetto is on his way to fetch him.
-In his impatience, Pinocchio leaves the house in an way, but instead of finding it he went to the field of miracles with the fox and the cat.
+She summons a group of woodpeckers to shorten the disproportionate nose, and after forgiving Pinocchio, informs him that he is free to consider her an elder sister, and that his father Geppetto is on his way to fetch him.
+In his impatience, Pinocchio leaves the house anyway, but instead of finding him he goes to the field of miracles with the fox and the cat.

 After spending some time in the Catchfools prison, Pinocchio returns to the Fairy's house only to find a tombstone declaring that the Fairy died believing that Pinocchio had abandoned her.
 In the following chapter, Pinocchio is transported to the Island of Busy Bees (Isola delle Api Industriose), where he meets the Fairy, now older, disguised as an ordinary woman.
 Unaware of the deception, Pinocchio offers to carry buckets of water to her house in exchange for a meal.
 After eating, Pinocchio recognizes the Fairy's turquoise hair.